 If trochanteric bursitis is present, the providers might suggest corticosteroid injections to relieve pain and reduce swelling.

-These injections help reduce swelling or inflammation in the surrounding muscles, especially in the piriformis muscle (the common source of buttock pan).
+These injections help reduce swelling or inflammation in the surrounding muscles, especially in the piriformis muscle (the common source of buttock pain).

 Physical Activity Adjustments

-Change everyday activities to prevent additional pressure on the buttocks and hips, especially high-intense physical activities that can increase the pain.
+Change everyday activities to prevent additional pressure on the buttocks and hips, especially high-intensity physical activities that can increase the pain.

 Use supportive devices such as crutches or walking aids (suggested by the doctor) to avoid strain on the new hip joint.